MohamedKamalOthman/kotlin-calculator-3/README.md

 - Select the operation you want to perform (+, -, x, or ÷).
 - Enter the second operand using the number buttons.
 - Press the equals button (=) to calculate the result.
-- To clear the calculator, press the clear button (C).
+- To clear the calculator, press the clear button (AC).

 # Demo Video